patpiet/DAO_Launch_ROI_pred/README.md

 Three different algorithms were used for the project.
 The evaluation technique is Mean Absolute Error as it is pretty easy to interpret with regressors.

 Models:
-* **Lasso Regression** - Baseline for the model
+* **Lasso Regression** - Baseline for the model.
-* **Random Forest** - the algorithm works fairly good with high-demansional data.
-As the data was mostly categorical it turns out to be a good fit
+* **Random Forest** - the algorithm works fairly good with high-dimensional data.
+As the data was mostly categorical it turns out to be a good fit.
 * **Support Vector Regression** - the dataset size is pretty low, so we are free to use this algorithm.

 ## Model Performance